AHS12/click-guardian/scripts/README.md

 # Build Scripts

-This directory contains build and development scripts for the Double Click Fix project.
+This directory contains build and development scripts for the Click Guardian project.

 ## Scripts